 - Two distribution requirements (6 credit hours)^: one course in literature before 1800 and one course in literature since 1800

-- Electives (12-15 credit hours depending on culminating experience choice): 9 credit hours of graduate credit in the English department (ENG literature courses); 3-6 credit hours of graduate credit can consist of other ENG courses, or with the director’s approval, courses outside the English department.
+- Electives (12-15 credit hours depending on culminating experience choice): 9 credit hours of graduate credit in the English department (ENG literature courses); 3-6 credit hours of graduate credit can consist of other ENG courses, or with prior approval, courses outside the English department.

 - Culminating Experience: Thesis (6 credit hours) or Applied Project (3 credit hours)